FAQs

 Can Music and the Brain supply my school with keyboards without the curriculum?

-Our primary goals include helping children develop cognitively by giving them a thoughtful, effective music curriculum, and to empower music teachers with the tools to execute highly productive lessons.
-It is outside of our mission to supply instruments without our teacher validated curriculum.
+Our primary goals include helping K-12 students develop critical skills by giving them a thoughtful, effective music curriculum and empowering music teachers with the tools to execute highly productive lessons.
+It is outside of our mission to supply instruments without our teacher-validated curriculum.